pkp/datasets/README.md

   Example: `../datasets/tools/wipe.sh`

-- `loaddb.sh`: **Load the appropriate database image from the datasets**.
+- `loaddb.sh`: **Load the database image from the appropriate dataset**.
 This will create an empty DB as needed.

   Example: `../datasets/tools/loaddb.sh` (you may need to provide a sudo password)

+- `loadfiles.sh`: **Load the files environment from the appropriate dataset**.
+This includes file storage area, public file storage area, and configuration file.

+  Example: `../datasets/tools/loadfiles.sh`

+- `load.sh`: **Load both the database and file environments from the appropriate dataset**.
+This is equivalent to running both `loadfiles.sh` and `loaddb.sh`.

+  Example: `../datasets/tools/load.sh` (you may need to provide a sudo password)

 ## How this is maintained